shuhratkulboboev/Stats_helper/README.md

    pip install -e
    ```
 ## 🛠 Usage
-Here , the column name can be changed based on users desire , if another dataset is used for testing, it is enough to change path of dataset and respective column name.
+Here , the column name can be changed based on users desire , if another dataset is used for testing, it is enough to change path of dataset and respective column name.In this scenario, I used Iris.csv dataset.

 1. Full Dataset Analysis:
    ```bash
    python cli.py data/iris.csv